-Sometimes change is for the better
+Sometimes Change is for the Better

 As parents age, adult children often assume the role of caregiver.
-It’s a transition that can be emotionally and physically difficult on parent and adult child alike.
+It’s a transition that can be emotionally and physically difficult on parent and adult children alike.
 Our parents may be frustrated by a loss of independence, while we struggle to balance life’s responsibilities with our heartfelt desire to care for them.

 Eventually, you may begin to realize that quality of life for both you and your parent could be enhanced by a change.
 But there are many factors when considering whether it’s time for a parent to move to a continuing care retirement community such as Baptist Homes.

 Your first and foremost consideration should be your parent’s health and safety.
 We have provided a short checklist that can be used as a tool to monitor your loved one’s capabilities as they go about their activities of daily living (ADLs), their Instrumental Activities of Daily Living (IADLs) as well as their cognitive abilities.
 By knowing what to look for, you can alert your parent’s physician before problems arise.

 - Do you notice a change in personal hygiene?